Tulane Science Scholars Program

 • Apply for a TSSP course.

-• Be from the Greater New Orleans area and be able to commute to campus 3 days a week during the summer and Monday-Friday for the duration of your TSSP course.
+• Be from the Greater New Orleans area and be able to commute to campus Monday - Friday for the duration of your TSSP course, as well as three days a week for the remainder of the summer.

 • Attend a public school.